Dr. Carolina Ferro

 Dr. Ben Wagner

-Dr. Ben Wagner is an Assistant Professor at the Faculty of Technology, Policy and Management at TU Delft, where his research focuses on technology policy, human rights and accountable information systems.
-He is Associate Faculty at the Complexity Science Hub Vienna and a visiting researcher at the Human Centred Computing Group, University of Oxford.
-He previously worked at WU Vienna, TU-Berlin, the University of Pennsylvania and European University Viadrina.
-He holds a PhD in Political and Social Sciences from the European University Institute in Florence.
+Dr Ben Wagner is a visiting researcher at the Human Centred Computing Group, University of Oxford and previously worked at WU Vienna, TU-Berlin, the University of Pennsylvania and European University Viadrina.
+He holds a PhD in Political and Social Sciences from European University Institute in Florence.

 Dr. Niels ten Oever

 Dr. Niels ten Oever is a postdoctoral researcher at the Media Studies department at the University of Amsterdam.
 His research focuses on how norms, such as human rights, get inscribed, resisted, and subverted in the Internet infrastructure through its transnational governance.
 He is also a postdoctoral scholar with the Communications Department at Texas A&M University, a research fellow with the Centre for Internet and Human Rights at the European University Viadrina, and an associated scholar with the Centro de Tecnologia e Sociedade at the Fundação Getúlio Vargas.
 He previously worked for ARTICLE19 and Free Press Unlimited.
 He holds a PhD in Media Studies at the University of Amsterdam.